Frequently Asked Questions

 What is the BER rating?

-All NeighbourWood homes are designed to achieve A1 or A2 BER ratings—the highest energy efficiency levels in Ireland.
-This is achieved through Passivhaus-standard construction, superior insulation, triple glazing, and airtight building envelopes.
+All NeighbourWood homes are certified to BER A1 — the highest residential energy performance standard in Ireland.
+This is achieved through Passivhaus-specification construction, superior insulation, triple glazing, and airtight building envelopes.

 What energy systems are included?

-Every home includes: solar PV panels (typically 6-8kW), battery storage (typically 10-15kWh), ground-source heat pump for heating and hot water, smart energy management system, and EV charging infrastructure.
+Every home includes: 6kWp solar PV panels, 10kWh battery storage, ground-source heat pump for heating and hot water, MVHR with 75%+ heat recovery, whole-house water softening and treatment system, 7.4kW EV charger, and smart energy management.

 Will I really have zero energy bills?

-Most NeighbourWood homes will be net energy positive over the year—producing more energy than they consume.
-You'll still be connected to the grid for times when you need to draw or export power, but your net cost should be near zero or even positive.
+Most NWC homes will be net energy positive over the year — producing more energy than they consume.
+You'll still be connected to the grid for times when you need to draw or export power, but your net cost should be near zero or positive.

 What about maintenance of the energy systems?